-If concerns meet the threshold of reportable conduct, Anglicare PSP-OOHC must inform FACS and the NSW Ombudsman.
-Anglicare PSP-OOHC will also notify the NSW Office of the Children's Guardian if the allegation relates to sexual misconduct or serious physical assault.
+If concerns meet the threshold of reportable conduct, Anglicare PSP- OOHC must inform DCJ and the NSW Office of the Children's Guardian (OCG).
 If the allegation is of a criminal nature the police will also be informed.
-The joint investigation response team (JIRT) may conduct the investigation.
-The role of the NSW Ombudsman is to ensure the investigation is carried out fairly, competently and in a timely way.
+The Joint Child Protection Response Program (JCPRP) may conduct the investigation.
+The role of the NSW OCG is to ensure the investigation is carried out fairly, competently and in a timely way.